wmde/wikidata-mismatch-finder/README.md

 * Stop the application server with `sail down`
 * Make sure to setup a local testing oauth consumer by following [these instructions](docs/README.md#oauth)
 * If you encounter any issues, see the [troubleshooting section](docs/README.md#troubleshooting).

-## User Guide
- * See the [User Guide](docs/UserGuide.md) for instructions on how to use Wikidata Mismatch Finder.

-## Administration Guide
- * See the [Administration Guide](docs/AdminGuide.md) for instructions on how to run administration tasks.